elastic/elastic-agent/docs/elastic-agent-gke-autopilot.md

 - [Elastic Agent](https://www.elastic.co/elastic-agent)
 - [Elastic Cloud](https://www.elastic.co/guide/en/cloud/current/ec-create-deployment.html)

 **Prerequisities:**

 - Active Google Cloud Subscription and enrollment to specific project
 - [Gcloud Cli](https://cloud.google.com/sdk/gcloud) tool installed
 - Elastic Cloud credentials (ES_HOST, ES_USERNAME, ES_PASSWORD)

-  On the deployment overview page of your cloud setup, copy down the Kibana Endpoint.
+  On the deployment overview page of your cloud setup, copy down the Elasticsearch Endpoint(ES_HOST).
-  Cloud credentials will be provided upon Elastic Cloud creation.
+  Authentication username and password (ES_USERNAME, ES_PASSWORD) will be provided upon Elastic Cloud creation.

 Folow below steps to configure GKE with Elastic Agent:

-1. **Step 1: Initialise and login to your Google project** This is the project where your GKE cluster will be hosted
+1. **Step 1: Initialise and login to your Google project**

+This is the project where your GKE cluster will be hosted

 ```bash